May: What to Do in the Desert Garden

 Upcoming Gardening Events in May

-There are still some gardening classes and events throughout May but activity is winding down.
-You’ll find an up-to-date list of gardening-related events in our Tucson Gardening Events Calendar.
+There are still some gardening classes and events throughout May, but activity, which peaks in April, is winding down.
+You’ll find a comprehensive list of nurseries, botanical gardens, and organizations that hold classes, events, and sales in our Tucson Gardening Events Calendar.

 Don’t live in Tucson?
 Look for Zoom classes.
 You can participate in these no matter where you live.